enslaughter/enslaughter/README.md

 ## What I'm working on

-Now that I've established a solid foundation for my frontend skills, I've been branching out into more advanced concepts of web development.
+Now that I've established a solid foundation for my software engineering skills, I've been branching out into more advanced concepts of web development.
 I've been teaching myself design principles and strategies to produce cleaner project code.
 I've been practicing how to design components and archtecture for re-usability and readability, and have been learning how to write more comprehensive tests with Jest to further ensure that my code is stable and robust.

 ## Open for Opportunities